liferay/liferay-docs/discover/portal/articles/02-web-experience-management/03-creating-web-content/02-designing-uniform-content.markdown

 Velocity, as they are less "chatty" than XSL and extremely simple to understand.

-**FTL** (FreeMarker Template Language): Freemarker is a templating language which could be considered a successor to Velocity.
+**FTL** (FreeMarker Template Language): FreeMarker is a templating language which could be considered a successor to Velocity.
 It has some advantages over Velocity for which it sacrifices some simplicity, yet it is still easy to use.
-If you haven't used any of the template languages before, we recommend using
+If you haven't used any of the template languages before, FreeMarker is
-FreeMarker: you'll get up to speed the fastest.
+recommended: you'll get up to speed the fastest.

 **VM** (Velocity Macro): Velocity is a scripting language that lets you mix logic with HTML.
 This is similar to other scripting languages, such as PHP,